hdeiner/passwordAPI/readme.md

 * One invokes this using mvn verify
 * We can have a lot of confidence that not only will the tests run well, but that they are likely to deploy without issue
 * These tests run pretty quick (558 ms).
 The functionality offerred by dependency breaking in WireMock had it's price.

+# Of special note:
+Take a look at build_and_test_webservice.sh.
+This bash script builds and tests a deployable war artifact.
+Then it creates a fresh Docker container to deploy the artifact to.
+It then runs tests against the deployed artifact INSIDE the Docker container.
+When we are done, we have a completely deployable DOCKER CONTAINER that runs our tested microservice.